 Keto Diet Plan Week 2

 In week 2 I recommend that you still don’t count macros and calories.
-Give your body a chance to adjust to the lack of carbs before you start to cut calories.
-Carb withdrawal combined with calorie withdrawal is a tough double-punch for most people, and the number 1 reason why people quit keto.
+Give your body a chance to adjust to the lack of carbs before you think about cutting calories.
+Carb withdrawal combined with calorie withdrawal is a tough double-punch for most people, and the number 1 reason people quit keto.

 Three rules for a Keto Diet Plan | Week 2:

 - Go at least 4 hours between meals.
 Do not eat snacks in between.
-So you could eat at 8 am, noon, 4 pm, and 8 pm as an example.
-You need to keep insulin levels down and help you start to get into ketosis.
+For example, you might eat at 8 am, noon, 4 pm, and 8 pm.
+This will help to keep insulin levels down and help you start to get into ketosis.
 The science behind this is due to the fact that eating causes insulin release.
 Insulin release = no fat burning.
-If you get super hungry, first drink water or sugar-free beverage of choice.
+If you get super hungry, first drink a glass of water or a sugar-free beverage of choice.
 If that doesn’t work, eat a fat bomb.
 You can find some great and easy fat bomb recipes HERE.

-- Drink at least 64 oz of liquid daily this week.
+- Drink at least 64 oz of liquid every day this week.
 Use it to hydrate, to fill your stomach in between meals, flush out toxins and to begin to create good habits.
 Plus, drinking a lot of water really does help with fat loss.